PdCure.org

 References:

-Once the chelator has bonded with mercury, it has to be recognized by the kidneys or liver so that it may be evicted from the body as urine or as stool respectively.
-Not all chelators are effective at evicting mercury.
+Once the chelator has bonded with mercury, it has to be recognized by the kidneys or liver so that it may be excreted from the body as urine or as stool respectively.
+Not all chelators are effective at excreting mercury.
 This is true for the chelator NBMI which has been shown to fail at this task.

 References: